 During tax time there is an increase in tax scams that take advantage of innocent taxpayers, some of the reported scams include scammers impersonating the ATO and Tax Agents, where they attempt to con thousands of dollars out of their victim’s.
 Fortunately, there are a few different ways that you can prevent being one of the scammer's victims.

-You can protect yourself and others by following these five simple steps:
+You can protect yourself and others from Tax crime by following these five simple steps:

 Know what personal info to protect